Mould Facts and Myths You Should Know

 - Allergic reactions – watery itchy eyes, runny nose, irritated throat, coughing and rashes

-Asthma symptoms – shortness of breath and wheezing
+- Asthma symptoms – shortness of breath and wheezing

 Mould Myths Debunked by the Mould Removal Experts

-1. There is no such thing as black mould.
+- Black Mould – There is no such thing as black mould.
 Mould comes in a variety of colours, and black isn’t exclusive to one species.
 Several different types of mould have black variations.

-3. Keeping the area dry will not kill existing mould.
+- Keeping the area dry will kill existing mould – Keeping the area dry will not kill existing mould.
 While mould needs moisture to begin to grow, once it starts, it can use moisture in the air to breed.

-4. You could have mould even if you can’t see it.
+- You don’t have mould if you can’t see it – You could have mould even if you can’t see it.
 Most mould is invisible, and if you or your family members are suffering from reoccurring headaches, sinus infections, asthma or other respiratory infections, it’s a good idea to call a certified mould removal company like OMS to perform mould testing.
 You could be suffering an allergic reaction to mould.

-5. You should still get mould testing done even if you clean it up quickly.
+- You do not need mould testing if you clean the mould up quickly – You should still get mould testing done even if you clean it up quickly.
 The mould you see could be a sign of a larger contamination.
 Testing allows us to identify the problem (e.g., leaky attic), perform experienced mould remediation, treat the areas to prevent recontamination and make your home healthy again.

-7. Not all moulds are harmful.
+- All moulds are harmful – Not all moulds are harmful.
 The fact is, mould occurs naturally outdoors and in some cases, we even eat it.
 Blue cheese anyone?

-9. Mould testing is not messy or intrusive.
+- Mould testing is messy and intrusive – Mould testing is not messy or intrusive.
 We will never cut up your carpet, knock holes in your walls or rip up your floorboards.
 We use advanced air quality technology to determine if you have mould and where it is in your home.